LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/introduction.md

 * Make sure that all required information (e.g., title, summary, and content) is as brief as possible.
 * If you require more than a brief answer, use a content URL, so the consumer can be directed to an external location for more information.
 * Use rich content, such as images.
-For information on supported LivePerson attributes, see [here](knowledge-base-external-knowledge-bases-mapping-content-metadata.html#supported-liveperson-attributes).
+For information on supported LivePerson attributes, see [here](knowledgeai-external-knowledge-bases-mapping-content-metadata.html#supported-liveperson-attributes).
 * Consider the channels you are serving when preparing your content.
 For example, SMS can only support very simple textual content.

 Keep in mind that, while knowledge bases do support URLs for video and audio, Video and Audio [statements](conversation-builder-interactions-statements.html) currently aren’t supported by Conversational Cloud.
 For this reason, they can’t be added to dialogs in Conversation Builder.
 As an alternative for video, you can use a Text statement that includes a video URL as a link.

-### Languages

 ### Getting started with a draft KB